mariadb-corporation/MaxScale/Documentation/Filters/Top-N-Filter.md

 The default value for the number of statements recorded is 10.

-### Match
+#### `match`

 An optional parameter that can be used to limit the queries that will be logged by the top filter.
 The parameter value is a regular expression that is used to match against the SQL text.
 Only SQL statements that matches the text passed as the value of this parameter will be logged.

 ```
 match=select.*from.*customer.*where
 ```

 All regular expressions are evaluated with the option to ignore the case of the text, therefore a match option of select will match both select, SELECT and any form of the word with upper or lowercase characters.

-### Exclude
+#### `exclude`

 An optional parameter that can be used to limit the queries that will be logged by the top filter.
 The parameter value is a regular expression that is used to match against the SQL text.
 SQL statements that match the text passed as the value of this parameter will be excluded from the log output.

 ```
 exclude=where
 ```

 All regular expressions are evaluated with the option to ignore the case of the text, therefore an exclude option of select will exclude statements that contain both where, WHERE or any form of the word with upper or lowercase characters.

-### Source
+#### `source`

 The optional source parameter defines an address that is used to match against the address from which the client connection to MariaDB MaxScale originates.
 Only sessions that originate from this address will be logged.

 ```
 source=127.0.0.1
 ```

-### User
+#### `user`

 The optional user parameter defines a user name that is used to match against the user from which the client connection to MariaDB MaxScale originates.
 Only sessions that are connected using this username will result in results being generated.

 ```
 user=john